AnudeepSajja/sKratch/README.md

 # sKracth

-## sKratchBOT
-Mobile robot with a custom-made base using Kelo wheels and a Kinova 7-DOF Manipulator, developed for the b-it bots team for the RoboCup @Work League
+sKratchBOT, a mobile robot with a custom-made base using Kelo wheels and a Kinova 7-DOF Manipulator, developed for the b-it bots team for the RoboCup @Work League

 ## Requirements
 * Minimun Ubuntu 22.04